CovertLab/wcEcoli/environment/README.md

    2. Open a browser window onto [http://localhost:33332](http://localhost:33332)

+4. You _could_ run an Environment agent and Cell agents from the command line, but you'll have to supply a JSON config dictionary with various fields including a `"kafka_config"` dictionary.
+Use the `-h` argument for usage help.

-4. Boot an Environment agent and Cell agents through this environment directory, with each process in a new terminal tab. (**Tip:** Use iTerm split windows to make it easy to watch all these processeses at once.)
+   (**Tip:** Run each process in a new terminal tab.
+Use iTerm split windows to make it easy to watch them all at once.)

    1. In the first tab start an Environment model:

-      `> python -m environment.boot lattice --id lattice`
+      `> python -m environment.boot --type lattice --id lattice --config '{...}`

       This creates the Environment agent, waiting for Cell simulations to register.

-      **NOTE:** If you didn't open the browser-based visualization, you can have the Environment agent open a "microscope" view onto the plate by launching it like this:
+      **VARIATION:** If you didn't open the browser-based visualization, you can have the Environment agent open a "microscope" view onto the plate by launching it like this:

-      `> ENVIRONMENT_ANIMATION=1 python -m environment.boot lattice --id lattice`
+      `> ENVIRONMENT_ANIMATION=1 python -m environment.boot --type lattice --id lattice --config '{...}`

    2. Now start a Cell agent in a new tab:

-      `> python -m environment.boot ecoli --id 1 --outer-id lattice`
+      `> python -m environment.boot --type ecoli --id 1 --outer-id lattice`

-      **Optional:** Supply additional arguments to set a variant, seed, and so on.
-      Use the `-h` argument for help.

 5. Start as many cells as desired, each with its own unique id (agent name), and each in a separate terminal tab.